 Language is complicated!
-Dependency parsing can help clarify what is connected to what root India won the world cup by beating Lanka
+Dependency parsing can help clarify what is connected to what

 Example Dependency Parse

 From slides on 3/25

 What is a dependency grammar?

 - Dependency: a relation between two words, where one is the head and the other is the dependent - Every word depends on exactly one other word (except for the root word) - Build a dependency tree by determining which word every word depends on - Normally binary asymmetric relations